 Drug names and especially slang terms can be confusing.

 The Central Nervous System that consists of the brain and the spinal cord is affected by drugs because the molecular substance in the drug mimics or displaces the neurotransmitters that occur naturally.

 There are several factors that can affect drug users differently including what drug is taken, how much is taken, whether other drugs have also been taken, circumstances surrounding the drug use, frequency of drug taking (tolerance develops) and routine of administration (i.e. orally, inhalation, injection or rectally).

 Drugs can be classified by their effect on the central nervous system.
 There are 3 categories – these are:

 Stimulants speed up messages to and from the brain.
 After using a stimulant the person experiences wakefulness, insomnia, suppressed appetite, increased heart rate, increased blood pressure and respiration, dilated pupils and feelings of powerfulness and wellbeing.
-Stimulants that cause these effects include

 DRUGS: alcohol, marijuana, heroin, opiates, gases, tranquilisers, some solvents, non-narcotic analgesics.